lorig135/docsstyleguide/MinimalWritingStyle.md

 #### Minimal Writing Structure

 Topic title: <title, h1, or h2>
-Use a gerund, preposition, present tense, or noun phrase.
+- Use a gerund, preposition, present tense, or noun phrase:
-Gerund: Understanding Access Management
+  - Gerund: Setting Up Access Management
-Preposition: About Access Management
+  - Preposition: About Access Management
-Present tense: Access Management
+  - Present tense: Set Up Access Management
-Noun phrase: Access Management Requirements
+  - Noun phrase: Access Management Requirements

 Topic paragraph: <para>
 Two to three sentences (or whatever amount of sentences are enough information for the user to understand) about the topic.